sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ### sg migration upto

-Ensure a given migration has been applied—may apply dependency migrations.
+Ensure a given migration has been applied - may apply dependency migrations.

 Available schemas: